 The dual voting class structure of Comcast has existed since the company went public in 1972.
 Prior to our acquisition of AT&T Corp.'s broadband business in November 2002, Mr. Brian L. Roberts beneficially owned Comcast stock representing approximately 87% of the combined voting power of all Comcast stock.
-In connection with that transaction, Mr. Roberts agreed to reduce his voting interest to a 33 % nondilutable interest.
+In connection with that transaction, Mr. Roberts agreed to reduce his voting interest to a 33 1⁄2% nondilutable interest.
 Without this concession, the AT&T Broadband transaction, which has proved so beneficial to Comcast, would not have been possible.
-Moreover, at the AT&T Corp. shareholders meeting relating to the AT&T Broadband transaction, the AT&T shareholders not only approved the AT&T Broadband transaction as a whole but also separately approved the governance terms of that transaction, which approval was a condition to the AT&T Broadband transaction.
+Moreover, at the AT&T Corp. shareholders meeting relating to the AT&T Broadband transaction as a whole but also separately approved the governance terms of that transaction, which approval was a condition to completing the AT&T Broadband transaction.
 In fact, approximately 92% of the AT&T shareholders voting on the governance proposal voted to approve it.